Aldinonid/discord-bot/README.md

 # ANJAY BOT

+> Setup Bot Discord using Nodejs with Discord.js

 ## You can paste your discord bot token on that env.sample files

 - You can interact with reaction when user react the message, bot will give access role for that user